palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 #### After

-- To safely do an external call during the configuration phase, we can use the `ProviderFactory` service.
+- To safely do an external call during the configuration phase, we can use the  [`GradleExec`](https://github.com/palantir/gradle-utils?tab=readme-ov-file#gradleexec) service.
-- To use `ProviderFactory`, we can inject it into `MyPlugin`.
+- To use `GradleExec`, we can inject it into `MyPlugin`.

 > [!NOTE]
 > To inject a service, make a protected/public abstract getter method returning that service.
 It has to be prefixed with `get-` for Gradle's injection to work properly!.